 We are a group of evolutionary biologists in the Department of Ecology and Evolutionary Biology at the University of California, Los Angeles interested in the origin, evolution and maintenance of biological diversity.
 We are fascinated with the diversity of life, from the sheer number of species, to the amazing diversity of phenotypic and genomic traits that organisms display.
 How do thousands of species come to be?
 What is their evolutionary history?
 How do species boundaries originate and are maintained (or not) in nature?
 What is the nature of species?
 What processes contribute to the diversification of species?
-How do genes and genomes evolve?
-How do phenotypic and genomic traits evolve?
+How do phenotypes, genes, and genomes evolve?
 How is the evolution of these traits related?
 Why do organisms occur where they are found?
-To answer this kind of questions, research in the lab focuses on 3 inter-related areas: a) the discovery, analysis, and description of biological diversity, b) the inference of evolutionary histories of genes, species, and clades, and c) the integration of these two areas with other types of data (e.g., natural history, spatial, ecological or climate data) in a comparative framework to test hypotheses on what factors allow and promote biological diversity.
+To answer this kind of questions, research in the lab focuses on 3 inter-related areas: a) the discovery, analysis, and description of biological diversity, b) the inference of evolutionary histories of genes, populations, species, and clades, and c) the integration of these two areas with other types of data (e.g., natural history, ecological data) in a comparative framework to better understand what mechanisms allow and promote biological diversity.

-Broad research areas that we are interested include: systematic biology, plant biology, phylogenetics, quantitative taxonomy, macroevolution, bio- and phylogeography, computational biology, evolutionary comparative genomics, adaptation, speciation, and tropical biology.
+Broad research areas that we are interested include: systematic biology, plant biology, phylogenetics, quantitative taxonomy, macroevolution, computational biology, phylogenetic comparative functional genomics, adaptation, speciation, bio- and phylogeography, and tropical biology.

 Current projects in the lab deal with questions emerging from:

 Biosystematic studies on species discovery, species delimitation, and the speciation continuum analyzing multiple lines of evidence to better understand the nature of species, including the development and use of quantitative approaches to infer and evaluate species boundaries